Guyon Fernandez: Feyenoord

-Loan spell PEC Zwolle

-Fernandez was sent on loan for the 2013–14 season, after a lack of prospect with Feyenoord.
+Fernandez was sent on loan to PEC Zwolle for the 2013–14 season.
 On 20 April 2014, Fernandez scored twice in the first half as PEC Zwolle beat Ajax 5–1 in the KNVB Cup final.

 NAC Breda

 In October 2014 Fernandez was linked with a transfer to Bulgarian club Levski Sofia, following trials in Saudi Arabia and with Spanish club Real Valladolid.
 In November 2014, he began training with former club Excelsior.
 In January 2015 he went on trial with English club Sheffield Wednesday.
 On 12 January 2015, it was announced that Fernandez had signed a deal with NAC Breda until the end of the season.

 Perth Glory

 On 11 August 2015, it was announced that Fernandez signed with Australian A-League side Perth Glory.
 On 25 October 2015 Guyon Fernandez scored his first goal for Perth Glory against Adelaide United.
 Fernandez was released by Perth Glory in January 2016.